CS212-S15/lectures/Notes/homeworkguidelines.md

 Homework Guidelines
 ===================

+Make sure you have done an [initial clone](githubinstructions.md#initial-clone) of your homework repository.
+This repository will be named using the convention `<github_username>-homework`, for example `srollins-homework`.

 ##Submission
 To submit your homework assignment, make sure the latest versions of *all* Java files are available on Github by the due date.